 An attorney’s website will usually have a description of professional background details and experience.

 A professional style will also influence how effectively the attorney and plaintiff will communicate, which is key, particularly in a lengthy settlement or trial process.
 Feeling at ease with an attorney will give a plaintiff strength and peace of mind when the stressful moments develop.
 If you require a reassuring word or explanation, hire a compassionate and transparent communicator.
 Some attorneys’ support staff mainly interacts with clients.
 If you prefer someone to handle the details and only provide updates occasionally as client decisions need to be made, a more distant communication style may be an advantage.

 Cost is also a significant factor.
-A personal injury attorney frequently operates on a contingency basis, which means the lawyer fee is based on a percentage of the settlement or trial award, a proportion that is included in the contract before the case is filed.
+A personal injury attorney frequently operates on a contingency basis, which means the lawyer fee is a percentage of the settlement or trial award.
+This proportion is in the contract before filing the case.

 A contingency fee is a “no win, no pay” arrangement.
 More than 50 percent of cases have a 33 percent contingency fee, while the rest involve a 15 to 45 percent fee.
 (1)

-An experienced attorney will valuate the strength of your case objectively, assess a logical percentage based on the amount of work expected and potential outcome and coordinate the case accurately and expeditiously, driven by the interests of the client.
+An experienced attorney will review your case throughly.
+First, the attorney will valuate the strength of your case objectively.
+Next, an assessment of a logical percentage based on the amount of work expected will be factored.
+Lastly, the attorney will review potential outcomes of your case and coordinate the case accurately and expeditiously.
+All of these factors are driven by the interests of the client.

-If you need to hire a lawyer for a car accident in Alpharetta, select the names of three based on recommendations, online research and brief informational interviews.
+If you need to choose a lawyer for a car accident in Alpharetta, select at least three attorneys based on recommendations, online research and brief informational interviews.
 Make a list of criteria, such as:

 - experience in the case type

 - years of professional experience